-Today we’re looking at one of our favorite novel-writing apps, The Novel Factory.
+Today we’re looking at one of our favourite novel writing apps—The Novel Factory.

-This innovative software program gives you the structure to flesh out your novel in a logical process—good for us planners.
+This innovative software gives you the structure to flesh out your novel in a logical process.
+(Good for us planners.)

-The Novel Factory contains a wealth of useful tools for writers, including plot templates, character questionnaires, subplot managers, and timelines—but its clean, simple interface means there’s no steep learning curve.
+The Novel Factory contains a wealth of useful tools for writers, including plot templates, character questionnaires and plot development tools—but its clean, simple interface means there’s no steep learning curve.

 In this article we’ll explore the main features of The Novel Factory, to help you decide if it might be helpful for you.